AlexPavlou/MyDotfiles/README.md

 ## What even is this?

 All my suckless programs have luke smith's builds as their base, dwm has been patched a bit and the source code has been altered quite a bit, especially with certain functions and parts from MentalOutlaw's build which has fixed it for me a few times.
-Another person I must thank is siduck because his build of dwm (github.com/siduck/chadwm) gave me lots of ideas like the colorfultag patch and the bar/statuspadding patches.
+Another person I must thank is siduck because his build of dwm (github.com/siduck/chadwm) gave me lots of ideas like the colorfultag patch and the bar/statuspadding patches which really helped my dwm take off.
 Other than dwm, st/dmenu and dwmblocks are pretty much just how I got them with a couple of things changed like the colors/modules and I defined a little variable in dwmblocks so I don't have to flood /usr/local/bin/ with scripts.
 Any xresources/xrdb patches have been pretty much removed and StickyTags or whatever have been turned useless.

 ## Patches applied